CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/lab-03.md

    cd C:\LabFiles\OpenAIWorkshop
    ```

 6. Run the below command to **Authenticate with Azure**.
 It will redirect you to the Azure-authorized website.
-Next, select your account.
+Next, select your account and navigate back to Command Prompt.

    ```bash
    azd auth login